JoshHarrington/starter-kit/README.md

 [http://jquery.com/] -- this starter-kit already has jquery included, as you get more comfortable with javascript you'll start to discover how useful jquery can be

-[http://alistapart.com/] -- interesting, useful articles on web tech
+[http://alistapart.com/] -- interesting, useful articles on web tech [https://prepros.io/] -- preprossing scss, js and md files // beware of the multiple requests to buy!